How Is Alcohol Removed From Drinks? The Methods Explained

 The Alfa Laval Lowal system, a commercial RO dealcoholisation plant, uses this four-stage approach: preconcentration, diafiltration, alcohol adjustment, and post-treatment.
 Each step occurs at 10-20°C, preserving flavour while achieving final alcohol content below 0.5% ABV.

-The result: Standard commercial practice that extends membrane filtration capabilities.
+Used for: standard commercial practice that extends membrane filtration capabilities.

 What Happens After Removal?

 Here's where things get interesting, and sometimes controversial.
 Stripping alcohol fundamentally changes the drink.
 Alcohol provides body, mouthfeel, sweetness, and carries flavour.
 Without it, wines taste sharper, more acidic, thinner.
 Beers lose fullness.
+Cider can taste like unfermented apple juice.

 But cheaper products take shortcuts.
 Common additions after dealcoholisation include: